BQEDeveloper/CoreApi-Asp.net-MVC-Sample/README.md

 # ASP.NET MVC Sample App
-A sample app demonstrating OAuth 2.0 using Core APIs
+A sample app demonstrating OAuth 2.0 and other features using Core API.

 ## Getting Started: